Trusted WordPress tutorials, when you need them most.

 The built-in system is also missing some of the features that people expect from modern search engines.
 This includes autocomplete, live Ajax search, filtering, and spellcheck.

-An advanced, fast, and accurate on-site search can help visitors find interesting and relevant content, which will keep them on your website for longer.
+An advanced, fast, and accurate on-site search tool can help visitors find interesting and relevant content, which will keep them on your website for longer.
 This can increase pageviews and reduce bounce rate in WordPress.

 When visitors spend more time on your site, it sends positive signals to the search engines.
 This can improve your WordPress SEO, which means search engines like Google will show your content to more people and drive more visitors to your website.